I love kombucha. A lot.

 - Let it sit at room temperature for about 7-21 days (sip a little after 7 days to see if you like the flavor).
 When it’s to your liking, strain the kombucha, keeping back 1/2 cup for your next batch, and enjoy!

-An Important Warning About Exploding Kombucha
+An Important WARNING About Exploding Kombucha

 Case in point: Joanie set her kombucha on her dining room table with lids on for a second fermentation.
 About 3 days later, she heard a massive explosion and thought the sky was falling.
-As she ran through the house to see what was going on, she came up on shards of glass jammed in the drywall of her dining room.
+As she ran through the house to see what was going on, she came upon shards of glass jammed into the drywall of her dining room.
 One of her kombucha jars had exploded and shattered the other jars in its wake.
 Thank God there was no one in that part of the house at the time!
 What a disaster that could have been…

 I searched the internet for similar stories and found very few.
 So while it’s rare – please be careful to store double fermenting kombucha in a cabinet or Rubbermaid container.